 - Garnish a bowl of squash or pumpkin soup with candied walnuts.
 Click here for a recipe.

-- Add chopped walnuts to poultry stuffing.
+- Add chopped walnuts to turkey stuffing.

 Did you know?